z-adams/Tutorials/ECS.md

 }
 ```

-We store an array `GameData::tags` which stores the `Tag` for each entity.
+We store an array `GameData::tags` array which stores the `Tag` for each entity.

-Note that since `Entity` is just an int ID, we don't even need to store them
+**Note that since `Entity` is just an int ID, we don't even need to store them
 anywhere.
-The `Entity` ID is implied by the array index of the tag or component.
+The `Entity` ID is implied by the array index of the tag or component.**

 The rest of the arrays store our actual component data.
 Let's say that we want
 to get the position of entity #5.
 We can do: